How to Pack Liquids in Hand Luggage: Complete Guide

 Face cleanser and make up removers

-Use facial wipes as these can go in your luggage however I swear by using baby wipes.
+Use facial wipes as these can go in your luggage; however, you could use baby wipes.
 They are gentle on your skin, cheap and can be used when a baby wipe shower is needed on overnight trains or flights.
-However if you have the type of skin that requires cleanser and toners then opt for a 2 in 1 product and again transfer it into your nice shaped bottle for packing into your liquid bag.
+However, if you have the type of skin that requires cleanser and toners, then opt for a 2 in 1 product.
+Transfer it into your nice shaped bottle to easily pack along with other liquids in hand luggage.

 Contact Lens solution